MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 6. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.

-7. Select **+ Add**.
+7. Select **+ Create**.

 8. Next, select **+ Create a new workspace**.

 **Note** First, you create a new Log Analytics Workspace.

-9. Select the proper Subscription.
+9. Select your proper Subscription.

 10. Select the **Create New** link for the Resource Group and enter a new resource group name of your choosing.

-11. Enter a name for your Log Analytics Workspace.
+11. Under Instance details in the name field enter a name for your choosing for the Log Analytics Workspace.

 **Note:** This name will also be the Azure Sentinel workspace name.

-12. Select the **East US 2** region.
+12. Select the region that is appropriate for you.
+The appropriate region may default or your instructor may have specific advice on which region to select.

 13. Select **Review + Create**.

 14. Select **Create**.
 Wait for the new Log Analytics workspace to appear in the list on the Add Azure Sentinel to a workspace page.
+This may take a minute.

 16. Select the newly created workspace when it appears, then select **Add**.